Plan F, you would pay the 20% share until your total deductible and co-payments reach the limit, $2,340 in 2020.

 Q: How does a High F compare to Medicare Advantage plan?

-- For 13 Medicare Advantage plans in New York Capital Region, the 2019 yearly limit on out-of-pocket costs for all in-network medical services average $6,027.
-With Medicare Supplement High F plan, the maximum out-of-pocket costs for all medical services (no network) is the $2,300 deductible.
+- For Medicare Advantage plans in New York Capital Region, the 2020 yearly limit on out-of-pocket costs for all in-network medical services can be as high as $6,700.
+With Medicare Supplement High F plan, the maximum out-of-pocket costs for all medical services (no network) is the $2,340 deductible.

 - Medicare Advantage plans have restrictive (HMO) or preferred (PPO) network of doctors and hospitals.
 Medicare Supplement plans offer greater flexibility – the same network as Original Medicare.